vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 equator ; and thus we can say that the Uttarayana and the year must have commenced with the Vernal equinox.
-While describing the Devayana and Pitriyana, the Shatapatha Brahmana (ii-i-3-3). lays it down in dis- tinct terms that Vasanta, Grishma and Varsha were the seasons of the Devas.
+While describing the Devayana and Pitriyana, the Shatapatha Brahmana (ii-i-3-3). lays it down in dis###tinct terms that Vasanta, Grishma and Varsha were the seasons of the Devas.
 It is impossible therefore to maintain that the Devayana or the Uttarayana
 -ever commenced with the winter-solstice, for in